Jump to a section

 The technology department has close links with Tameside college and GCSE learners are given the opportunity to visit different areas of the college and work on practical activities whilst there.

-We have recently had £10K investment from Tesco and used these funds to develop a market garden. learners will be involved in growing produce and then using this produce within their cooking. learners will also be involved in designing and making items which will be used to enhance the area.
+Learners will be involved in growing produce and then using this produce within their cooking. learners will also be involved in designing and making items which will be used to enhance the area.